travis4dams/fantasypokemon/readme.txt

 Pokemon and all related Intellectual Property (IP) are subject to copyright by its respective owners, including Nintendo, Nintendo of America, Game Freak, and any other related owning or publishing entities.
 The contributors to this project do not claim any ownership of said IP, and again, no revenue is derived from this project by any means.
 Please support the official release.

-This project is intended to expand the skills and experience of the developers, and to provide personal, non-profit entertainment for users.
+This project is intended to expand the programming skills and experience of the developers, and to provide personal, non-profit entertainment for users.

 The contributors to this project do not condone illegaly obtaining copyrighted software.
 This project will not supply ROMs or other related files (or information on how to obtain them) to users.
 The user is assumed to have obtained such files by legal means.
 Furthermore, in its current state as of 8.7.19, this project does not even directly interact with ROMs or other related files.